dpatti/proto-extend/README.md

 native methods on Object for getting a list of property names and property descriptors and creates a map.
 The main purpose is to feed the second argument of [`Object.create()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/create).

+### `extend.flatten(object[, base]) -> Object`

+A helper function that takes a prototype chain and flattens it into a new single object.
+This is useful if you are passing a prototypal-extended object to a library that intentionally iterates over only "own" keys.
+If you specify a `base`, it will stop flattening when it reaches a prototype of that object.
+By default, this is `Object.prototype`, though it will always stop if it reaches the `null` prototype.